 This can be observed in Fig.~\ref{rateEnergy1}, where the plots cross the horizontal axis.
 According to this figure, the efficiency of improper Gaussian signaling from the rate and energy perspective is vivid.
-If we share time (TS structure) between EH and ID phases in a particular D2D user, the black straight line consists of the outermost achievable rate and energy tuples.
-We studied the trade-off between full-duplex D2D users as well, where the first user is assumed to purely harvest energy and the second user requires information only and vice versa.
+If we share time (TS structure) between EH and ID phases in a particular D2D user, the black solid line consists of the outermost achievable rate and energy tuples.
+Moreover, we study the trade-off between the rates and energies of two full-duplex D2D users as well, where the first user is assumed to purely harvest energy and the second user requires information only and vice versa.
 The numerical results of the achievable rate-energy region for this strategy is depicted in Fig.~\ref{Fd_D2d_Tdma2}, (refer to problem (\ref{B112})).
 Intuitively, maximum ratio transmission (MRT) beamforming at the BS and D2D users toward the first D2D user, maximizes the received signal energy at the first D2D user, i.e., $E^{'}_1$, while this type of transmission is not rate optimal for the second D2D users, i.e., $R^{'}_2$.
 Thus, due to the priority weights of the rate and the energy optimization, all the points on the rate-energy region boundaries are achievable by optimum beamforming vectors.